Sunday, October 26, 2008

 It's a real conglomeration of miscellaneous sources.
 Lately I've been really interested in Early Netherlandish art.
 I find the compositions, colors and meticulous handling of details really beautiful.
 A few years ago I became very intrigued by illuminated manuscripts and medieval tapestries and that is still a source of inspiration for me.
 Of course I love surrealism and symbolism and the artists of those movements like William Blake, De Chirico, Max Ernst and Henry Fuseli.
 As an illustrator I am inspired by the books I grew up reading as a kid.
 I love the work of Chris Van Allsburg, Tasha Tudor and Lane Smith.
 I'm also slightly obsessed with classical music by Russian composers and Russian animation.

-Do you have recurring themes in your dr
+Do you have recurring themes in your drawings?

 Do you have a favourite drawing you have done?